jsx7ba/blog/content/post/go-iter.md

 ```

 ### Two variable Push Iteration
-The `iter` package also provides a two parameter function iterator for looping over a pair of variables.
+The `iter` package also provides a two-parameter function to iterate on a pair of variables.

 ```go
 type Seq2[K, V any] func(yield func(K, V) bool)